 The profil after providing for income tax amounted to \$19,253.
 Signed in accordance with a resolution of the Members of the Committee.

-M Kennedy - President

-Vena Suppe

-V Simpson - Treasurer

-Dated this last day of September 2011
+M Kennedy - President V Simpson - Treasurer let day or September 2011 Dated this

 HUMANE SOCIETY INTERNATIONAL INCORPORATED ABN: 63 510 927 032 STATEMENT OF COMPREHENSIVE INCOME FOR THE YEAR ENDED 30 JUNE 2011